-Traditional Fair Isle knitting Fair Isle is famed for its knitwear and birds and is an ideal place for wildflower study.
-It’s one of the friendliest and most successful remote communities in Britain and the island, owned by the National Trust for Scotland, lies midway between Shetland and Orkney.
+Fair Isle is well known for its knitwear and birds and is an ideal place for wildflower study.
+It’s also one of the friendliest and most successful remote communities in Britain and the island, owned by the National Trust for Scotland, lies midway between Shetland and Orkney.

 Islanders have long been famed for their knitting skills; Stevenson described them as “great artificers of knitting”.
 The bright patterns, first recorded in 1856, have obvious Scandinavian and European influences.
 Knitwear was bartered with passing ships in exchange for goods such as spirits and tobacco.
 James Coates sent a gift of kaleidoscopes, allowing islanders to develop new patterns, and ordered many garments including those for the Bruce expedition to the Antarctic in 1902/4.

 Photo: Peter Parker The George Waterston Centre and Museum, which includes a reconstructed crofthouse kitchen, has many artefacts, photos and exhibits relating to the island’s history.
 The island’s old name, Fridarey, is from (ON) Friðar – peace, and øy – isle.